Cross-industry nature coalitions and initiatives

 National Dialogues: Create a business-government dialogue in 4 countries (India, South Africa, Malaysia, Colombia) to inform the development of the business chapter of CBD NBSAPs

-Business Action: Encourage further business action by engaging companies, simplifying the landscape and amplifying existing initiativesVisit site
+Business Action: Encourage further business action by engaging companies, simplifying the landscape and amplifying existing initiativesVisit Business for Nature

 The UKBBF is a new business-to-business hub that supports companies in understanding the value of biodiversity and integrating nature into their value chains and decision-making.
 Partnered with the ICC and IEMA, they have an extensive group of stakeholders and a diverse, cross-industry steering committee.